You can delete a semantic type in Talend Dictionary Service to remove it from the list of recognized data types in Talend Data Stewardship.

 simply remove the other semantic types that match the five-digit format and only leave

-US Postal Code.
-The change will then be ported instantly in Talend Data Stewardship, and you will from now on
+US_POSTAL_CODE.
+The change will then be ported instantly in Talend Data Stewardship, and you will always from

-remove the other semantic types that match five-digit numbers till you are left
+Repeat this operation to remove the other semantic types that match five-digit

 You have deleted all the semantic types compatibles with five-digit numbers but one.